sephib/sephib.github.io/content/design_patterns_in_mlops.md

 Date: 2021-01-24
 Author: Sephi Berry
 Tags: python mlops
-Summary: Design patterns in MLops, pipelines are core for a successful project
+Summary: My thoughts on an interview with Sara Robinson about  Design patterns in ML, especially on pipelines
 Category: posts
 <!-- status: draft -->